Large deviation rate functions for the partition function in a log-gamma distributed random potential: Proofs for the i.i.d. log-gamma model

-Undoing the change of variables turns this equation into \eqref{pmu4} which is thereby proved. \end{proof}
+Undoing the change of variables turns this equation into (\ref{pmu4}) which is thereby proved. \end{pf}

 The next lemma gives left tail bounds strong enough to imply $ I_{s,t}(r)=\infty$ for $r< \pmu(s,t)$, and the same result for the stationary model.
 The proof is a straightforward coarse-graining argument.
-We do not expect the results to be optimal.
+We do not expect the results to be optimal. \begin{lemma} Fix $0< a < 1$.
+Then there exist constants $0<c,C<\infty$ that depend on the parameters given below, so that the following estimates hold: \begin{longlist}[(a)] \item[(a)] For $(s,t) \in(0,\infty)^2$ and $r < p(s,t)$,